Information for patients

 To help reduce this risk:

-- you may be prescribed antibiotics before the operation to further reduce the risk of developing an infection
+- You may be prescribed antibiotics before the operation to further reduce the risk of developing an infection.

 What can I do to help?